 The Ramanathaswamy Temple – This temple is one of 12 Jyotirlinga shrines, top most sacred place of God Shiva in the country.
 The temple’s present structure built in 12th century by Pandyas.
-The temple known for its longest corridor among all the temples in India.
-There are beautifully decorated pillars in Nayak style both side of corridor.
-At different time frame various ruler contributed for the construction and renovation of the temple.
+The temple has the longest corridor among all the temples in India.
+And the same corridor have series of beautiful pillars, decorated in Nayak style.
+At different time frame various ruler contributed for the construction and renovation of this temple.
 Twenty-two holy water tanks (Teertham) lies within the Ramanathaswamy Temple.

-There are other holy water tank near by Rameshwaram, among them Villoondi Theertham, Hanuman Theertham, Sugreeva Theertham and Lakshmana Theertham.
+There are other holy water tank near by Rameshwaram, among them Villoondi Theertham, Hanuman Theertham, Sugreeva Theertham and Lakshmana Theertham are important.

-Gandhamathan Parvatham– heighest point around 3 km from temple on the island.
-There is a two storeyed hall, where you can see the foot print of Rama on a chakra.
+Gandhamathan Parvatham– highest point around 3 km from temple on the island.
+There is a two storeyed hall, where you can see the foot print of Rama on a Chakra.

-Dhanushkodi- It is the southern most point of this island about 18km from center of town; it is the point where Lord Rama dip his bow to mark the starting point of bridge construction.
-And the place also known for surrendere of Vibishana before Rama, as mentioned in Ramayana.
+Dhanushkodi- It is the southern most point of this island about 18 km from center of town; it is the point where Lord Rama dip his bow to mark the starting point of bridge construction.
+And the place also known for surrender of Vibishana before Rama, as mentioned in Ramayana.

-Kothandaramaswamy Temple dedicated to Rama, lies on this extream shore and it was the only structure survived after 1964 cyclone.
+Kothandaramaswamy Temple dedicated to Rama, lies on this extreme shore and was the only structure survived after 1964 cyclone.

 Air: Madurai is the nearest airport around 174 km from Rameswaram, that is well connected by flights to many Indian cities like Chennai, Trichy, Bengaluru and Mumbai.
 You can avail pre-paid taxi services from the airport.